 April 13, 2011-There are no passage issues at current flow and reservoir levels.
 Channel is relatively defined throughout the DDZ, with some lateral and mid-channel gravel bars with associated erosion.
 LWD is not presenting an issue to fish passage.
-HOBO temperature data logger was launched within the LWD along the right bank d/s of x-section.
+HOBO temperature data logger was launched within the LWD along the right bank downstream of cross-section.